 - In order to improve outcomes and be more efficient, and allow us to offer advice about different treatment paths (for example, alternatives to surgery or other invasive treatments), we may use software to evaluate medical history and information about the general population in an area to identify customers who are likely to need that advice most.

-- When your policy is due for renewal, our software tells us this and may also evaluate your payment and claims history, information about the general information in a particular area, and other information from third parties to automatically provide you with information about what incentives we can offer you and the marketing messages you will receive.
+- When your policy is due for renewal, our software tells us this and may also evaluate your payment and claims history, other information you have given us about yourself, and other information we have received from third parties to automatically provide you with information about what incentives we can offer you and the marketing messages you will receive.

 - We ask other organisations to carry out some of our consumer and market analysis to improve our marketing processes.
 This involves sharing personal information relating to our customers with third parties who specialise in profiling and segmenting people (putting people into groups of different types of customer, based on different kinds of information collected about them, to help us to better target our products to them).
 These companies match the information we give them with information they get from other sources to improve the accuracy of their analysis.
 We use the results of this analysis to help us target marketing and offers.